Welcome to the homepage of our research group INMI!

 We introduce you here to our past, current and future research projects.
 Our publications can be accessed directly.

 Elisabeth Scheibelhofer (head of INMI, assoc.
-Professor at the Department of Sociology), Clara Holzinger (co-head of INMI), Anna-Katharina Draxl (senior researcher), Yannic Wexenberger, Martina Kanovich, Alina Cristea and Hatice Veziroglu-Özmen.
+Professor at the Department of Sociology), Clara Holzinger (co-head of INMI), Anna-Katharina Draxl (senior researcher), Yannic Wexenberger, Martina Kanovich, Alina Cristea, Hatice Veziroglu-Özmen and Melanie Kurek.

 New project: Researching Discriminiation with Citizen Science